Comuna 13 History – Medellins Street Art Capital

 The lack of opportunity for the people living there created a community with little hope of making a better life for themselves.

-Violence Due To Para Military Groups And Youth Gangs
+Violence due to Para Military Groups and Youth Gangs

 Unfortunately, this conflict spilled over into Comuna 13.
 This was the first reason that Comuna 13 history was so violent for such a long time.